 Note: For those more squeamish, please note there are no photos of cockroaches in this post.
-Instead, we’ve populated it with images of puppies and kittens.
 You’re welcome!

 Today, we’re answering a commonly asked question from homeowners: are roaches (so prevalent in Florida thanks to our humidity) dangerous to humans, or do they pose any health risk?

 Of the 4500 species of cockroaches in the world, only 30 are associated with human habits and considered residential pests.
 Today we’re talking about the types of roaches indigenous to Florida and how you can avoid infestations.
 It might be an unpleasant subject, sure, but an important one due to the health risks they pose (oops, I guess that’s what they call a spoiler).
 Let’s get through it together.

 What Types of Cockroaches Are There In Florida?